HaidaMarese/ip-address-tracker-master/README.md

 - IPify Geolocation API
 - Vercel (Deployment)

+## Reflection

+This project improved my API and DOM skills.
+One tough part was checking if the input was a valid IP or domain, which I solved using regex.
+I also learned how to update Leaflet maps without refreshing the page.

+I made sure the layout works on all screen sizes and followed accessibility rules.
+Next time, I’d add better user feedback like a loading message and use a tool like Vite to organize the files better.

 ##  Setup

 Clone the repo and add your own `secrets.js` with your API key: